DAY TO DAY PROGRAM

 You have the morning to yourself.
-After 3 days with a lot of great experiences, it is now time to digest the experiences onboard the coastal ferry M/S Sarfaq Ittuk, departing at 17.00.
-You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Aasiaat there is a good chance of seeing Humpback whales playing in the ocean.
+After 3 days with a lot of great experiences, it is now time to digest the experiences onboard the coastal ferry M/S Sarfaq Ittuk, departing at 19.30.
+You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Qasigiannguit there is a good chance of seeing Humpback whales playing in the ocean.
 In addition to whales there are a myriad of different seabirds.
 The area has amongst other things, one of the world’s largest population of Terns.
-Today you will port at Aasiaat between 21:30-22:00.
+Today you will port at Qasigiannguit between 22.30-23.00.

-At 16.00 the ship will arrive in South Greenland‘s capital, Qaqortoq, where you will stay at Siniffik Inn.
-The town is Greenland’s largest with 3,000 inhabitants and one of Greenland’s most charming cities, with a rich cultural life.
-You can among other things, explore the city and study the various motifs carved into the rocks of the culture project “Stone and People”, made by local and Nordic artists.
+The city itself is South Greenland’s largest with approx. 3,000 inhabitants, and one of Greenland’s most charming cities with a rich cultural life.
+Among other things, you can go exploring in the city and study the various motives carved into the rocks from the cultural project “Stones and People”, made by local and Nordic artists.

 The scattered stone houses are situated on a sheltered, fertile plain, at the bottom of a very blue fiord and surrounded by harsh and barren mountains.
 There is a very special atmosphere and peace in Igaliku, which you will experience, if you stay more than a day.